 Give some thought to the ten commandments of food security periodically as you munch your way through this magnificent Swiss chard food.

 That means a return to healthy living, plenty of exercise, mental stimulation and, on whatever scale is possible, growing your own fruit and vegetables.

 Fresh from the garden they taste and are much better, not to mention devoid of the dangerous chemicals that modern farming sprays on your food.
 Getting your garden soil ready is a huge topic all on it's own.

 Something will surely get us eventually, but need it be cancer at sixty, or an autoimmune disease at fifty, or a stroke at seventy?

 Bernard Preston says let's aim for a healthy eighty and ninety, taking a minimum of drugs and with all our joints intact.
-He is utterly convinced that if you are enjoying these kinds of foods every day, and keep cakes and cookies for high and holy days only, then you can delete the word diet from your conversation and, more important, thinking; start with Bernie's healthy spinach dip on your green salad; young Swiss chard food is perfect.
+He is utterly convinced that if you are enjoying these kinds of foods every day, and keep cakes and cookies for high and holy days only, then you can delete the word diet from your conversation and, even more important, your thinking; start with Bernie's healthy spinach dip on your green salad; young Swiss chard food is perfect.